 Now that we’ve covered off the serene destination that is Canada, let’s look at something quite different.
 In my opinion, one of the best places to vacation without a passport has to be Tijuana, Mexico.

-A short drive from San Diego, and you will be transported into another world entirely, full of culture, delicious foods and Mexican beach houses.
+A short drive from San Diego, and you will be transported into another world entirely, full of culture, delicious foods and Mexican villa rentals.

 There can be a lot of opinions on Mexico, most of which have been inflamed by Netflix’s desire to create popular shows that focus on drug cartels and violence.